 While the Asian cobra doesn't hold the title of most venomous snake, it does the most with what it has.
 And it's one creature that kills its fair share of people.
 Of the 50,000 human deaths by snakebite a year, Asian cobras are responsible for the largest chunk.
 Oh, and if you ever come face to face with one, keep in mind they can shoot venom up to 6 feet (2 meters) with tremendous accuracy.
 The cocktail of neurotoxins and poisons can blind you.

-Most skeeter bites just make you itch.
+Most mosquito bites just make you itch.
 But some mosquitoes carry and transfer malaria causing parasites.
 As a result, these little pests are responsible for the deaths of more than two million people a year.
 Most recently, mosquitoes were identified as carriers of the scary zika virus, too.

 Not every elephant is as friendly as Dumbo.
 Elephants kill more than 500 people a year worldwide.
-African elephants generally weigh in around 16,000 pounds - all the better to stomp you with - not to mention their sharp tusks.
+African elephants generally weigh in around 16,000 pounds.
+All the better to stomp you with.
+And then there's those sharp tusks (graphic video).

 When faced with a predator, cape buffaloes charge head on.
 That's 1,500 pounds of beast topped off with two big, sharp horns.
 You're lucky if there's only one - the real danger comes when a herd of thousands stampedes in your direction.

 By the way, did you know why American bison are often wrongly called buffalo?
 It's because when early settlers saw them, they were reminded of the creatures by that name that they'd seen elsewhere.